hardeepvicky/Ftp-sync/README.md

 # Git to FTP
-A tool for uploading files committed by Git to FTP Server wheres git is not available for pulling commits.
+A tool for sync local changes  to FTP Server

 # How to Use
 <ol>